paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

       notifyOnAccountsChanged,
     }),
   )
   port.onDisconnect.addListener(subscribeOnAccountsChanged(rpc))
 })
 ```

-1. In your content script, invoke the register function. and append your image.
+### 3. Register Content Script

-   See the [content script](./content/index.ts) for exact
+Invoke the register function in your content script and append your image.
+See the [content script](./content/index.ts) for detailed implementation.

-   implementation details.
+**Content Script:**

 ```ts
 import { register } from "@substrate/light-client-extension-helpers/content-script"